sbryngelson/group-docs/group-syllabus/figures.md

 ### White space

 Minimize any excessive white space in journal/abstract figures.
-This helps matching the figures with relevant texts.
+This helps match the figures with relevant text and makes the paper and figure generally more appealing.
-This can also prevent conditions when figures float among irrelevant sections such as reference.
+This can also prevent figures from floating into irrelevant sections.
 Remove all white space around the figure borders.
 Figures in presentations can afford a bit of extra white space.
-Put relevant subfigures side by side if applicable.
-Figures should not go beyond the page margin.
+Figures should never go beyond the page margin.

 This principle is discussed more [here](https://bioinformatics-core-shared-training.github.io/effective-figure-design/DesigningEffectiveScientificFigures_Zabala_afternoon_v00.pdf).